davmre/sigvisa/README.txt

   database/
     ctbt3mos.sql                    -- schema of the data
-    visa.sql                        -- schema for storing the results dataset.py                      -- load the dataset
+    netvisa.sql                     -- schema for storing the results dataset.py                      -- load the dataset

   priors/